callumacrae/macr.ae/articles/new-years-resolutions-2015.md

 # New Year's resolutions 2015
 - 2nd January, 2015

-I've never written down my New Year's resolutions before—I can't imagine that anyone cares about them that much—but last year I failed or forgot *all* of them, so I'm posting them so that I remember them, and so that I can be held accountable to them.
+I've never written down my New Year's resolutions before—I can't imagine that anyone cares too much—but last year I failed or forgot *all* of them, so this year I'm posting my resolutions so that I remember them, and so that I can be held accountable to them.

 I don't usually have this many resolutions.